llxisdsh/pb/README.md

 # FlatMapOf

 FlatMapOf is a seqlock-based, flat-layout concurrent hash table.
 The table and key/value entries are stored inline to minimize pointer chasing and cache misses, providing more stable latency and throughput even for cold working sets.
-This implementation is experimental; both APIs and concurrency semantics may evolve.
 Prefer creating instances via `NewFlatMapOf` and configure via options.

 Design and concurrency semantics (overview)
 - Read path (seqlock validation): Each bucket maintains a sequence.
 Readers load s1; if s1 is even, they read metadata/entries and then load s2.
 If s1==s2 (and even), the read is consistent; otherwise, readers spin and retry, and, if needed, fall back to a short locked slow path.